edward-b-1/Python-Limit-Order-Book/README.md

 - The original interview problem can be found in another repository. (https://github.com/edward-b-1/Python-Limit-Order-Book-Old) There are some issues with this implementation, to be expected as it had to be written quickly.

 I realized that there was a more elegant way to write the Limit Order Book implementation, which is why I re-wrote the code.
 The new version can be found in the `limit_order_book` folder.

+I thought it would be fun to wrap the "core" LOB with a REST API interface, and set this running on a cloud server somewhere.
+So I wrote the REST API server using FastAPI and deployed this to a cloud server.
+I wrote a command line interface (CLI), again using Python, which would allow users to download the Python CLI and interact with it.
+I also wrote examples using `curl` to demonstrate how to interact with it, for users who didn't want to use Python.

+However, no one used it.
+(I know from the log activity.)
+I realized that this was probably too unfamiliar a technology for general audiences to understand what it was or what it did or how it worked.

+So I wrote a website using React and Vite to create a more friendly user interface.

 # Current State